 Here in Tosa, we’re lucky to have so many wonderful parks and outdoor spaces where you can hike, enjoy views of the river, and trails to bike and walk on.
-Each provides a wonderful opportunity to explore the outdoors on Earth Day this year—while remembering to stay physically distanced, of course.
+Each provides a wonderful opportunity to explore the outdoors on Earth Day this year.
 We hope you enjoy our roundup of ways to celebrate Mother Nature in Wauwatosa on her special day!

 Hart Park, a 19.5-acre park along the Menomonee River, has everything you need to get active or just have fun outdoors.
 At the park, you’ll find a splash pad for kids, playgrounds, athletic fields, picnic areas, and an eight-lane running track.
 We suggest getting on the walking trail with your furry pal on Earth Day.
 There’s nothing better than soaking in radiant sunbeams while enjoying nature and its beauty with your best friend.